Last Updated on November 14th, 2019

 Some cosmetics experts insist that concealer should never be any tone that does not naturally exist in healthy skin.
 Green, orange, pink, purple, rose, or ash concealer is a no-no, some cosmetics cops insist.
-There is general agreement, however, that concealer should thicker under the eyes and thinner over the rest of your face.
+There is general agreement, however, that concealer should be thicker under the eyes and thinner over the rest of your face.
 A matte finish product is best for oily skin, but there is no guarantee than any kind of concealer you use to hide acne will not also cause new breakouts.

 For a medicated concealer to work, it would have to contain both an exfoliant, which loosens dead skin around and over clogged pores, and a disinfectant that kills acne bacteria without irritating the skin.
 Medicated concealers are a good idea, but there are no products on the market that both loosen dead skin and kill acne bacteria while they cover up pimples.

 Concealer is not necessary for hiding whiteheads and blackheads.
 You can cover them up with your foundation makeup.
-Removing all your makeup every night, however, is essential to for clearing up your skin.
+Removing all your makeup every night, however, is essential for clearing up your skin.
 Blackhead remover strips such as the Biore product, however, can give you a red mark next to the blackhead that does not come out, requiring the use of concealer.
 At night you can use a product like Clinique Mild Clarifying Lotion that gets the “black” out of blackheads overnight and that removes the entire blackhead in a few days.

-If you have simply no money for acne concealers, but you can afford a bottle of milk of magnesia (MOM), you can use a dot of MOM on blemishes to make the (it is to be hoped) less noticeable.
+If you have simply no money for acne concealers, but you can afford a bottle of milk of magnesia (MOM), you can use a dot of MOM on blemishes to make the blemish (it is to be hoped) less noticeable.
 Milk of magnesia is anti-inflammatory and will reduce the redness of pimples.
 It can also obscure blackheads, if you have the right skin color and tone.
 MOM is water-soluble, however, so the first time you perspire heavily or wash your face, your “concealer” is gone.
 But your pimple won’t be quite as red.

 It’s better to treat acne than it is to conceal acne, and it’s better to prevent acne than it is to treat it.
-One of the best ways to treat acne and keep it from coming back it to use the very affordable set of products available from Exposed Skin Care.
+One of the best ways to treat acne and keep it from coming back is to use the very affordable set of products available from Exposed Skin Care.